KNIME logo

 Imagine a data scientist tasked with building a model to predict customer churn for a telecommunications company.
 One of their concerns is choosing the appropriate model, such as logistic regression, a decision tree, or using random forests, and setting an optimization goal for that model to achieve the best predictive performance.
 But they couldn’t care less about the code underlying a given model training method.
 Data scientists rarely look at the code inside XGBoost or any other ML algorithm or library they regularly rely on.

-Generally, data scientists cares about the following:
+Generally, data scientists care about the following:

 • Data understanding: the characteristics, quality, and structure of the data they're working with.